Suikoden Demon Century Anime Review

 Full Review

 It has all the earmarks of generic cheesy action: Motley crew of good guys get together and kick bad guy butt.
-Except motley doesn't even come close--this contingent of good guys has to be one of the strangest this side of the Tendo Dojo.
-That leads to a short, action-packed nugget of so-bad-its-good action anime for those with the right taste or some friends over for late-night anime watching.
+Except motley doesn't even come close--this cohort is one of the strangest this side of the Tendo Dojo.
+That leads to a short, action-packed nugget of anime that's so bad it's good for those with the right taste or some friends over for late-night heckling.

-There's the entirely generic Takateru, whose backstory sounds like a bad joke: "So a kid walks into a bar looking for his sister..."
+Protagonist Takateru is entirely generic, and his backstory sounds like a bad joke: "A kid walks into a bar looking for his sister..."
 But have a look at the rest of the cast: The secondary hero is Miyuki, a transvestite piano player from the bar who has a crush on Takateru... and is also some kind of martial artist.
 Then there's a former commando (now selling his skills for drinks) and a cop looking to bypass the law (and avoid the bad guys' literal arsenal of military hardware), who also happens to be the brother of the commando.

 Got all that straight?